 The Town through the Water Pollution Control Division and the Plainville Southington Health District continue the implementation of a program to inform grease generators to the importance of properly addressing grease byproducts consistent with DEP's FOG Regulations.
 New and problematic establishments are required to upgrade their collection systems for grease byproducts.
 Permits applications include documents explaining the FOG Regulations.
+During the 2021 calendar year, the Water Pollution Control Division began the process to revise the Town's FOG regulations.
+A revised FOG regulations is expected to be adopted on or before April 15, 2022.

 Continued discussions with commercial vehicle operators on the importance of promptly addressing spilled vehicle fluids.
 These discussions generally involve interaction between Town inspectors and a specific operator.
 The fire department responds to any reported vehicle fluid spills and seeks DEEP's assistance when appropriate.
+Additionally, the Water Pollution Control Division maintains records related to oil/water separator structures and routinely inspects establishments that utilize these devices to ensure compliance with generally accepted engineering standards.

-Provided instruction and advice to developers/builders regarding the importance of properly installing and maintaining erosion control devices.
+Developer/builders are provided instructions and advice regarding the importance of properly installing and maintaining erosion control devices.
+These instructions include informing them of their responsibility to secure permits from other agencies.
 Most developments require periodical inspections by Town staff beginning with a preconstruction inspection.
-During the past calendar year there were no large-scale developments.
-Inspections were completed at more than ten commercial/industrial developments.
+During the past calendar year, the Planning Department completed inspections at three large scale developments.
+Inspections were completed prior to the start of construction and periodically as warranted.
+Generally visual and drive-by inspections occurred monthly and before/after major storm events.

-A fact sheet was developed and posted on the Town's web site providing interested individuals guidance on a variety of common pollution reduction topics.
-Information was provided on the following topics: Lawn Care, Disposal of Common Household Substances, Pet Waste Management, Swimming Pool Discharge and Automobile Maintenance and Cleaning.
-The fact sheet was updated and reposted on the Town's web page, December 2019.
+A fact sheet was developed and posted on the Town's web site providing interested individuals guidance on a variety of common topics and Best Management Practices as they relate to common activities and potential pollution reduction actions.
+Information was provided on the following topics: Lawn Care, Disposal of Common Household Substances, Pet Waste Management, Swimming Pool Discharge and

+Automobile Maintenance and Cleaning.
+The fact sheet was updated and reposted on the Town's web page, December 2021.